-The consumer price index (CPI) in 2016 was 240.007. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.
+The consumer price index (CPI) in 2016 was 240.007.
+It was 237.017 in the previous year.
+This change in CPI is used by the Bureau of Labor Statistics to calculate inflation.

 |CPI in 2016||240.007|

 The above data describe the CPI for all items.
 Also of note is the Core CPI, which measures inflation for all items except for the more volatile categories of food and energy.
 Core inflation averaged 1.74% per year between 2016 and 2018 (vs all-CPI inflation of 2.46%).